Julia Louis-Dreyfus: 2020s: Professional expansion

 In 2023, Louis-Dreyfus became host of the podcast Wiser Than Me.
 On the show, she interviews women older than her on their lived experience and earned wisdom.
 Guests have included Jane Fonda, Carol Burnett, Isabel Allende and Amy Tan.
 The show, produced by Lemonada Media, was named Apple's Best Podcast of the Year in 2023.
 Among her season two guests, Louis-Dreyfus interviews Billie Jean King, Patti Smith, and Julie Andrews.
 In 2024, Apple announced that Wiser Than Me was the 3rd most shared show in the United States on Apple Podcasts in 2024.
+In 2026, she voiced roles in The Sheep Detectives and Tangles.
+That same year, it was announced that she would make her Broadway debut in the revival of the Jon Robin Baitz play Other Desert Cities at the Hudson Theater with performances starting in September 29.
+She will star alongside Allison Janney, Joe Keery, Lily Rabe, and Ed Harris.

-Style and reception
+Artistry and reception

 Louis-Dreyfus said she respects "women who are not afraid of making themselves look bad or foolish to get a laugh" and cites her acting idols as Lucille Ball, Mary Tyler Moore, Madeline Kahn, Teri Garr, Valerie Harper, and Cloris Leachman.
 The actress Tina Fey said that Louis-Dreyfus inspired her character Liz Lemon on the NBC comedy series 30 Rock.

 Louis-Dreyfus is widely regarded as one of the finest comedic actresses of her generation.
 Jake Coyle of the Lubbock Avalanche-Journal said "Few comediennes have both her gift for physical comedy... and vocal precision".
 According to the journalist Molly Ball, Louis-Dreyfus has played mostly "funny, self-centered women who are compelling despite often being ill-behaved."
 Louis-Dreyfus said she had turned playing unlikeable people into a career.
 Ball said: "She has also left an indelible cultural mark, expanding the possibilities for women in comedy–and maybe in politics and public life as well."